snymrova/omd-webapp/docs/Health-Issues/Gut-Issues/index.md

 - **Large Dogs (30+ kg):** 2 Scoops per Day

 For best results, use Pro Belly consistently for at least 90 days.

-## The 90 Days Gut Challenge

-The **90 Days Gut Challenge** is designed to transform your dog's gut health through dietary changes and Pro Belly supplementation.
-By following this challenge, you can help your dog achieve optimal digestive health and overall well-being.

-### Steps of the 90 Days Gut Challenge:
-1. **Stop All Packed Treats**: Eliminate processed treats from your dog's diet.
-2. **Meal Frequency**: Feed your dog twice a day if they are over one year old.
-3. **Pro Belly Supplementation**: Add Pro Belly to one meal each day for 90 days.

 ## Frequently Asked Questions